kzorluoglu/chameleon-webpack-bundle/readme.md

 # Webpack Bundle for Chameleon Shop (WIP)

 ## installation
-First, install Node.js and also the Yarn or npm Package Manager (yarn is recommended.)
+* First, install Node.js and also the Yarn or npm Package Manager (yarn is recommended.)
 * Install the Bundle via Composer in Chameleon Shop Application
 ```
  composer.sh require kzorluoglu/chameleon-webpack-bundle:dev-master
- yarn install // or npm install
 ```

 * Add the Bundle in app/AppKernel.php